hentai-chan/hentai/CONTRIBUTING.md

 - **TST:** addition or modification of tests

-Commit messages that only change a few lines of code should be compressed into one line, else try to be more descriptive and outline the reasons that justify each modification.
+Commit messages that only change a few lines of code should be compressed into one line (less than 72 characters in length), else try to be more descriptive and outline the reasons that justify each modification.

 ## Style Guidelines